KiJames00/3NG/README.md

 This uses Buckwalter’s transliteration scheme, a guide for which can be found on wikipedia: https://en.wikipedia.org/wiki/Buckwalter_transliteration

+## What it does

+This tool generates a random string of 3 characters (corresponding to Arabic ones), then checks to make sure the string doesn't match any root found in Aralex, an Arabic corpus of >200,000 roots, link here: https://aralex.mrc-cbu.cam.ac.uk/

 ## Download Instructions

 First, make sure you have Python installed.
 Link provided here: https://www.python.org/downloads/